louislam/bun-serve-router/README.md

 const response = router.match(request);
 ```

-Since it is possible that no route matches, you should check if `response` is not `underfined` before returning it:
+Since it is possible that no route matches, you should check if `response` is not `undefined` before returning it:

 ```typescript
 if (response) {